 If you become pregnant while taking ARIDON, tell your doctor immediately.
 If you are a female of child-bearing age, you should avoid getting pregnant while taking ARIDON.

 If you plan to have surgery, including dental surgery, tell your doctor or dentist that you are taking ARIDON.
 ARIDON may affect other medicines used during surgery.
 Your doctor may ask that you stop taking ARIDON for a few days before you have surgery.

 Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor may do some tests from time to time to make sure the medicine is working and to prevent unwanted side effects.

 Things you must not do

 Do not use ARIDON to treat any other conditions unless your doctor tells you to.

-Do not give ARIDON to anyone else, even if they have the same condition as you.
+Do not give ARIDON to anyone else, even if they have the s